yash111381/Kharidi/README.md

 # Kharidi

-An online store to buy items like clothing, watches and shoes.
+An online store to buy items like clothing, watches and shoes, coded using JSP.